Rose Bowl (cricket ground): Expansion

 The first Test match was played on 16–20 June 2011.
 It was a heavily rain affected match that ended in a draw, but did see Ian Bell and Kumar Sangakkara score the first Test centuries at the ground, in addition to Chris Tremlett taking the first five wicket haul.

 Hampshire found themselves £12 million in debt by the end of the 2011 season.
 With the county unable to maintain the upkeep of the ground from their own finances, the decision was taken to sell the lease from Queens College Oxford (the Landlord) to Eastleigh Borough Council and to sub-lease from the council with buy-back options.
 This transaction was conditional on a further injection of £6million from Rod Bransgrove and was completed in January 2012.
 The council also administered some £30million Prudential Funding from Central Government for the building of the hotel, which was given the go-ahead after the legal action by local hoteliers was quashed at the High Court.

-On 29 August 2013, the Australian opener Aaron Finch set a new record for Twenty20 international cricket when he scored 156 runs off 63 balls for Australia against England at the Ageas Bowl.
+On 29 August 2013, the Australian opener Aaron Finch set a new record for Twenty20 international cricket when he scored 156 runs off 63 balls for Australia against England at the Rose Bowl.
 Finch's innings included 14 sixes (also a record) and 11 fours.
 The previous record was 123 runs, scored by Brendon McCullum of New Zealand.
 In 2020 the ground was used as one of two biosecure venues, alongside Old Trafford, for the tours involving West Indies, Pakistan and Ireland which were regulated due to the COVID-19 pandemic.

+Naming rights

+The cricket club announced in February 2012 that a six-year sponsorship deal had been signed with Ageas, an insurance provider headquartered in nearby Eastleigh.
+The deal included naming rights for the ground, which officially became known as the Ageas Bowl.
+The deal was extended, but in June 2023 the insurer announced that the partnership was coming to an end at the end of the season.
+In January 2024, a new deal was announced with Utilita Energy, with the official name of the venue becoming the Utilita Bowl.